Translate This Page

 set curricular requirements and/or standards

-which aspiring graduates must meet
+which aspiring graduates must meet or exceed.

 International Baccalaureate

-growing number of public and private secondary
+A growing number of public and private secondary

-schools also offer the
+schools also offer the International Baccalaureate

 (IB) as an optional track; completion of IB